amethystaurora-robo/numerical_integration_exercises/README.md

 ## Part 4: The Potential Function

-Below, 12 solar constant values have been chosen- 500, 1100, 1200, 1412, 1480, 1500, 1600, 1700, 1800, 1900, 2000, and 2500 W m⁻², respectively, and the graph of the potential is shown.
+Below, 12 solar constant values have been chosen, and the graph of the potential is shown.
 The potential shows the number of equilibrium points for each solar constant and their stability, as minima correspond to stable equilibrium and maxima correspond to unstable equilibrium.
 The potentials for different solar constants shown below demonstrate a bifurcation occurring: At low values, no equilibria are present, then a double well occurs, until eventually one, and then both of these equilibrium disappear.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/potential_S0_500.png" width="500">